mark-hobbs/articles/README.md

 ## 1. Design space

 Contour plot illustrating the relationship between two design parameters, $X_1$ and $X_2$, and the corresponding values of the objective function.
+In many engineering applications, evaluating this objective function can be extremely computationally expensive.

 ![](figures/design-space.png)